DHI/DHI-MATLAB-Toolbox/Readme.txt

 1 Make a new MatlabDfsUtil.20XX.dll
   - Go to the MatlabDfsUtil folder
-  - Update the MatlabDfsUtilBuildRel.bat, change the mzVer to the new version.
+  - Update the MatlabDfsUtilBuild.bat, change the mzVer to the new version.
-  - Run the MatlabDfsUtilBuildRel.bat.
+  - Run the MatlabDfsUtilBuild.bat.
 That will create a new MatlabDfsUtil.20XX.dll
   - Copy the MatlabDfsUtil.20XX.dll to the mbin folder.
 2 Update the NetAddDfsUtil.m
-  - In the mbin folder, open the NetAddDfsUtil.m and add lines alike: case 17 % Release 2018
+  - In the mbin folder, open the NetAddDfsUtil.m and add lines alike: case 17 % Release 2019
-            DfsUtilAss = NETaddAssembly('MatlabDfsUtil.2018.dll');
+            DfsUtilAss = NETaddAssembly('MatlabDfsUtil.2019.dll');
     matching the number and file of the new version.
 3 Update the mzMikeVersion.m - similar to step 2
 4 Run the CreateZip.bat